bricoletc/delfies/paper/paper.md

-detection of IESs only, not sites of chromosome breakage with neo-telomere addition, and were primarily designed for short-read sequencing data. `bleTIES` was designed to detect and reconstruct IESs in the context of long-read sequencing data, and also includes a module for detecting chomosome breakage sites with telomere addition called MILTEL [@bleties:2021].
+detection of IESs only, not sites of chromosome breakage with neo-telomere addition, and were primarily designed for short-read sequencing data. `bleTIES` was designed to detect and reconstruct IESs in the context of long-read sequencing data, and also includes a module for detecting chromosome breakage sites with telomere addition called MILTEL [@bleties:2021].

 `delfies` was developed when studying PDE in nematodes, and presents several